Nashville

 - Day 1 Arrival: Check in at Graduate Nashville, settle near the event zone, and open your first local meal block.

-- Day 1 Peak: Center the night around 2031 Nashville Formula Circuit Weekend and then push into post-event fan energy at Attaboy Nashville.
+- Day 1 Peak: Center the night around New York Jets at Tennessee Titans and then push into post-event fan energy at Attaboy Nashville.

 - Day 2 Closeout: Use daytime space for Bridgestone Arena, then finish with Bolton's Spicy Chicken & Fish before departure.